devsim/devsim/README.md

 ## Installation:

-Binary releases are available at [Zenodo](https://doi.org/10.5281/zenodo.1186952).
 Please see [INSTALL.md](INSTALL.md) for installation instructions from binary or source.
+Archived binary releases are available at [Zenodo](https://doi.org/10.5281/zenodo.1186952).

 ## Citing This Work: